-Welcome to the October 2017 issue of the Latest News in Financial Advisor #FinTech – where we look at the big news, announcements and underlying trends and developments that are emerging in the world of technology solutions for financial advisers and wealth management!
+Welcome to the March 2018 issue of the Latest News in Financial Advisor #FinTech – where we look at the big news, announcements, and underlying trends and developments that are emerging in the world of technology solutions for financial advisers and wealth management!

-From there, the latest highlights also include a number of major new product and feature rollouts this month, including:
+From there, the latest highlights also include a number of interesting adviser technology announcements, including:

 I hope you're continuing to find this new column on financial adviser technology to be helpful!
 Please share your comments at the end and let me know what you think!